 The Great Norwegian Comedy Festival

 Stavanger, October.
 Need cheering up?
 This festival, which covers all genres, from stand up to caricatures, street theatre, musicals, and more, should bring a giggle or two.
 All events are in English, and past performers have included the likes of Jo Brand, Harry Hill, and Puppetry of the Penis, among many others.
-This year: Dates yet to be announced.
+Next: Dates yet to be announced.